-- Is offered to all enrolled beneficiaries or targeted to groups of enrollees based on specific disease conditions. - Will provide more than written material and go beyond content alone to include interaction with a certified health educator or other qualified health professional. - The interactive sessions are expected to: - o Primarily provide health information; - o Encourage enrollees' adoption of healthy behaviors; - o Build skills to enhance enrollees' self care capabilities; and - o Align with the overall goal to improve participants' health. - May be provided in a number of modalities including, but not limited to: - o Group sessions in which the educator provides information or skills instruction; - o One-on-one instruction session; and o Interactive web- and/or telephone-based coaching to reinforce what an enrollee learned in a group or individual session.
+- Must be offered to all enrollees or targeted to groups of enrollees based on a diagnosis of, or risk for, a specific disease condition (e.g., diabetes, heart failure, cognitive impairment); - Must provide more than written material or a website and go beyond content alone to include interaction with a certified health educator or other qualified health professional.

+The interactive sessions are expected to:

+- Primarily provide health information; - Encourage enrollees' adoption of healthy behaviors; - Build skills to enhance enrollees' self-care capabilities; - Align with the overall goal to improve participants' health; and - May be provided in a number of modalities including, but not limited to: - o Group sessions in which the educator provides information or skills instruction; - o One-on-one instructional sessions; and - o Interactive web- and/or telephone-based coaching to reinforce what an enrollee learned in a group or individual session.

-We note that a health education supplemental benefit may not be used as an incentive program; rather, rewards and incentives are marketing tools covered under CMS Marketing Guidelines.
-However, consistent with our description of health education activities and services, plans may develop health education services to address whatever health-related topics they identify as appropriate for their enrollee population and could certainly include as supplemental benefits programs that support and encourage enrollees to adopt healthier lifestyles.
+Consistent with our description of health education activities and services above, plans may develop health education services to address health-related topics they identify as appropriate for their enrollee population and could include, as supplemental benefits, programs that support and encourage enrollees to adopt healthier lifestyles.